 Illegal trade in endangered orchids

 There are thousands of different orchid species known all over the world [2].
 None of these are allowed to be imported into the Netherlands without CITES permits.
-Since 1973 orchids are primarily protected by the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), which is signed by over 120 nations [3-4].
+Since 1973, orchids are primarily protected by the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), which is signed by over 120 nations [3-4].
 Despite this convention many orchids are traded illegally.
 To trade species that are protected by CITES, a licence or certificate is required.

 It is difficult to monitor the illegal trade of orchids because some orchids look very similar to non-protected plants and so accurate identification can be very difficult.
 To improve identification, software that can identify orchids from pictures of tubers, leaves or flowers could be vital.
 This software would in particular aid customs officers and employees of nature conservation organizations involved in confiscating illegally-traded material.
 During this project, the focus was on slipper orchids and orchids from which salep is produced.